 * Bednarek-Ochyra, H., Vána, J., Ochyra, R. & Lewis Smith, R.I.
 (2000).
 The liverwort flora of Antarctica.
 Polish Academy of Sciences, Institute of Botany, Cracow.

 In 2009 the British Antarctic Survey and South Georgia Heritage Trust provided funds for the digitisation of all of the BAS herbarium vascular plant specimens by Kew.
 The images and specimen data are all available via this page and some, such as the South Georgia specimens, form part of the UKOTs Online Herbarium.
 Approximately 2000 specimens have been digitised comprising:

-Herbarium specimens from South Georgia are being digitized to form part of the UKOTs Online Herbarium, an on-going project funded by the Overseas Territories Environment Programme (OTEP), with additional support from the South Georgia Heritage Trust (SGHT).
-The British Antarctic Survey (BAS) herbarium specimens are also being digitised to form part of the UKOTs Online Herbarium, with support from SGHT and BAS.
+Herbarium specimens from South Georgia were digitized to form part of the UKOTs Online Herbarium, a project funded by the former Overseas Territories Environment Programme (OTEP), with additional support from the South Georgia Heritage Trust (SGHT).
+The British Antarctic Survey (BAS) herbarium specimens were also digitised to form part of the UKOTs Online Herbarium, with support from SGHT and BAS.